AdobeDocs/analytics-platform.en/help/getting-started/aa_data_in_cja.md

 tbd

-## Similarities and differences between Adobe Analytics and Customer Journey Analytics
+## Comparing Adobe Analytics and Customer Journey Analytics

 Customer Journey Analytics and Adobe Analytics have a number of similarities.
 For example, both CJA and Adobe Analytics offer the power of Analysis Workspace for freeform speed-of-thought analysis.
 However, since CJA is an application within the Adobe Experience Platform and utilizes AEP for data ingestion, CJA and Adobe Analytics differ in  a number of important ways.
 The following articles are helpful for understanding these differences: